jdubray/sam-safe/README.md

 SAFE can be used to wire the SAM elements
 ```
+// note that actions can also implemented on the client
+// in which case the value would be null
+// var actions = null

-var actions = null ; // no actions running on the server
+var actions = require('./actions') ;
 var model = require('./model') ;
 var view = require('./view') ;
 var state = require('./state') ;